MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 There's no dedicated preview channel for Monthly Enterprise Channel, like there is for Current Channel and for Semi-Annual Enterprise Channel.

-To become familiar with the new features in a monthly feature release of Monthly Enterprise Channel, you can have a representative sample of users in your organization download and start using the new version as soon as it becomes available on the Office CDN.
-Then, let the new version roll out to the remainder of your organization over the course of several days as Office automatically becomes aware that a new version is available on the Office CDN.
+Introduce the latest Monthly Enterprise Channel features within your organization by having a select group of users download and use the new version as soon as it's available on the Office CDN.
+Following this initial release, gradually deploy the new version across your entire organization.
+Over the span of several days, Office automatically recognizes and accesses the latest version from the Office CDN.

-If you're thinking of using Current Channel as your preview channel, be aware that new features you see in Current Channel aren’t necessarily the same new features you’ll see in the next monthly feature update for Monthly Enterprise Channel.
-That’s because Current Channel can contain new features that are only available to a subset of users as the feature is gradually rolled out.
-Monthly Enterprise Channel will only contain features that have been completely rolled out in Current Channel.
+If you plan to use Current Channel for previews, its new features could differ from the features in the next Monthly Enterprise Channel update.
+Current Channel features aren't always the same features in the upcoming update for Monthly Enterprise Channel.
+The difference is because Current Channel might have new features.
+These features are first available to a few users and are rolled out gradually.
+Monthly Enterprise Channel only contains features that are rolled out in Current Channel.
 Therefore, a new feature that's available in Current Channel might not be available in Monthly Enterprise Channel for several months, because the feature is still being rolled out in Current Channel.

 ### Security updates for Monthly Enterprise Channel
 If needed, security updates for Monthly Enterprise Channel are released on the second Tuesday of the month.